nightmarelie/songbird/readme.md

 * Try running Symfony's build-in webserver.
 What command would you use?

+* Try running vagrant with config generated from [PuPHPet](https://puphpet.com/).

 * Try using [docker](https://www.docker.com/) rather than [vagrant](https://www.vagrantup.com) for development.
 What are the pros and cons of each method?

+* How many ways are there to install Symfony?

 ## References